Corey Bailey

 low humidity environment for specific amounts of time based on the width of the

-tape, the thickness of the tape, and the size of the reel.
+tape, the thickness of the tape and the size of the reel.
 The process was first

 proposed (even patented) by AMPEX Corporation in the early 1990's.
-This

-damaged by this process.
+can be damaged by this process.

 VSO